 What incision technique will be used for my breast reduction?

 The proper incision for your breast reduction will depend on the size of your breasts and the extent of correction required to achieve your desired results.
-A donut incision is often ideal for patients that require mild correction, and an anchor incision can be used for patients that require more extensive correction.
+A donut or "Le Jour" style incision may be suitable for patients that require mild to moderate breast reduction and size corrections, and an anchor incision may be used for patients that require more extensive correction.

 What options are available for reducing the size of my breasts besides direct excision through breast reduction surgery?

-For patients seeking only mild correction of their breast size and who have good skin elasticity, liposuction can be used to remove fat from the breasts.
-This process decreases the size of the breasts but may result in excess skin in patients who already have some skin laxity.
+For patients seeking only mild correction of their breast size and who have good skin elasticity, liposuction may be used to remove fat from the breasts.
+Breast liposuction may decrease the size or weight of breasts but may result in more ptotic skin in patients who already have some skin laxity (e.g., the outcome may include an increase in sagging skin or breast ptosis).

-Breast reduction surgery provides long-lasting correction of oversized breasts, and many women are satisfied with their results for years following their procedure.
-However, it is important to remember that the size of your breasts can be affected by weight gain.
-Maintaining a stable weight can help prevent excess fat from developing in the breasts.
+Breast reduction surgery often provides long-lasting correction of oversized breasts, and many women report satisfaction with their surgery results for years following their procedure.
+Maintaining a stable weight is often helpful to prevent excess fat from developing in the breasts.
+However, it is important to remember that the size of your breasts can be affected by weight gain or other life events such as pregnancy, medication side effects or hormonal changes occurring during menopause.
+Skin also loses elasticity and firmness as you age, and this will impact the appearance of your breast reduction and nipple appearance over time.

 Is breast reduction surgery covered by insurance?

-In cases where the size of your breasts is the cause of chronic back and neck pain, some insurance plans may cover a portion of the surgical and hospital fees.
-Contact your private insurer to see if you qualify.
+Sometimes breast reduction patients may meet strict criteria for a rebate from Medicare and/or their health fund.
+This often requires extensive documentation and additional medical testing including imaging and scans.
+In cases where the size of your breasts is the cause of chronic back pain, neck pain or shoulder pain, some insurance plans may cover a portion of the surgical and hospital fees.
+Contact your private insurer to see if you qualify and recognise you will still have out of pocket costs.